 Universal Life Insurance

-For a little more flexibility than whole life, particularly when it comes to paying premiums, universal life insurance is an option to consider.
+For a little more flexibility than whole life insurance, particularly when it comes to paying premiums, universal life insurance is an option to consider.

 You can pay any amount you want (subject to the terms of the policy), varying coverage accordingly and as long as you continue to pay the costs of insurance for your policy.
 If your cash value is sufficient to pay those costs, you might even be able to cover your premium payments in some years.